 There are two integrated components of the model - the public company forecast component, and the intrinsic valuation component.

-The financial forecast portion of the model operates on the public company's historical financial information, which you will be prompted to enter.
+The financial forecast portion of the model operates on the public company's historical financial information, which is provided by Corpfin.Net.
 The historical financial information plus the few assumptions creates the first draft of a comprehensive five-year financial forecast for the public company.
 This first draft is principally a "momentum forecast" - a forecast based largely on the public company's historical performance.

 Change any or all of the first draft assumptions to see how the changes impact future results; and to produce a "working" forecast of the public company's financial results.

-The output of the forecast component consists of the primary historical and forecasted financial statements - annual income statements, balance sheets and cash flow statements; documentation detailing the key assumptions underlying the financial forecast; and actual and forecasted financial ratio data and statistics which are used by business managers, banks and other providers of capital to evaluate financial performance.
+The output of the forecast component consists of the primary historical and forecasted financial statements - annual income statements, balance sheets and cash flow statements; and documentation detailing the key assumptions underlying the financial forecast.

 The objective of this component of the model is to estimate the "intrinsic" or "fundamental" value of a public company's common stock (that is, the value a share should have, based on a rigorous analysis of the facts, not to be confused with its market or trading value).